Link Search Menu Expand Document

 Take a minute to browse around the folders of the Basic Training repository.
 Can you find the file that has the text for this page?

-Finally, edit the file by incrementing ‘number_of_people’ up by one (the new person is you!) and changing ‘most_recent_date’ to today’s date.
+Do whatever you want to edit this page to make it different.
 These are the changes you will send back up the chain.
 Save the file.

 STEP #4 - Push the changes to your fork on GitHub